The Last Supper

 One of the biggest take-aways from our trip was how at ease french women are with their style ~effortless; simply chic; natural.
 It was not uncommon to see a french women, chicly dressed, riding a bicycle through Parisian traffic.
 And, I was amazed to see them briskly walking through the metro in shoes that I couldn't fetch the newspaper in.
 I wish I had snapped a picture of the woman I saw weaving through traffic in the 16th arrondissement or more importantly the distinguished woman waiting for a taxi at Gard de Lyon.
 She looked like Meryl Streep from the movie The Devil Wears Prada in a long, soft grey, cashmere coat with little 1/4 inch pleats from her 19" waist down to her ballerina slippers.
 She was wearing no makeup, at least that I could tell, and her soft gray hair fell in curls around her shoulders.

 You have read this article with the title June 2010.
-You can bookmark this page URL http://enjoywithluh.blogspot.com/2010/06/french-girls-don-wear-kaftans.html.
+You can bookmark this page URL https://enjoywithluh.blogspot.com/2010/06/french-girls-don-wear-kaftans.html.
 Thanks!

 Au Revoir!